Gammaalpha/wp5-scaffold-react-ts/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and using [Webpack 5](https://webpack.js.org/).

+A full working example with both shell and remote can be viewed at [microfrontend-webpack](https://github.com/Gammaalpha/microfrontend-webpack) repository.

 ## How to use this repository

 You can use this repository to setup the module federation host or remote depending on what you are consuming or exposing.